 “I got interested in it, but I pumped the brakes on it a little bit,” he said.
 “At that time, really the only thing I wasn't happy about (with ESC) was the notification side of it.

 “I knew that ESC was really bad at that.”

 Enter, the band-aid: A third-party solution from Schedule Engine that improved the notifications but didn’t live within ESC.

-Still, he kept browsing, looking at other softwares, at trade shows and elsewhere.
+Still, he kept browsing, looking at other software, at trade shows and elsewhere.
 And ServiceTitan was never far from the conversation.